 My Imaginary Country - An explosive social revolution brought 1.5 million Chileans to their feet.
 It was the event Patricio Guzmán had been waiting for.

 Naji Al-Ali - Examines the forces that shaped cartoonist Naji Al-Ali as an artist, as a human being, and shows how his experiences mirror those of other exiled Palestinians.

-900 Days - Unforgettable life stories told by survivors of the Siege of Leningrad, where more than 1 million people died during World War II.
+900 Days - Unforgettable stories of WWII's deadly Siege of Leningrad, which took more than 1 million lives.

-Nostalgia for the Light - Director Patricio Guzman travels to Chile's Atacama Desert, studying traces of distant galaxies, ancient civilizations, and the remains of the disappeared.
+Nostalgia for the Light - In Chile's Atacama Desert, Patricio Guzman studies distant galaxies, ancient civilizations, and the remains of the disappeared.